How to remove mouth sores: canker causes, types and treatment

 3. Drink plenty of water to keep your mouth hydrated and to help flush out any bacteria.

 If you have a mouth sore from braces and are wondering how to treat it, you can simply follow the recommendations outlined above.
+If you want a smarter solution, come and see what Impress can do for you.

-Avoid mouth sores and irritation with Impress clear aligners
+Impress clear aligners

 Share Article